krystianMichalak/OpenXLSX/README.md

-# This repository waq created from OpenXLSX
+# This repository was created from OpenXLSX
 which can be found here:
 https://github.com/troldal/OpenXLSX.git